wyatt-fong/cse132a-hw5/README.md

 | 2           | 35         | Correlated subqueries, EXISTS → semi-join, RA   |
 | 3           | 35         | Join order, predicate pushdown, projection RA   |

+Note that this time the autograder will not be the final grade of your submission (as it is much harder to auto-grade compared to previous assignments).
+Instead, the autograder will only check if the files are present and if they are formatted correctly.

 ------

 ## Problem 1: Basic Join Query Optimization [30 pts]